Two steel barges used to construct a slipway.

 Unpowered steel barge.

-The barges were deliberately placed on the foreshore in 2005 as reinforcement for a boatyard slipway.
+The barges were deliberately placed on the foreshore in 2005 as reinforcement for a boatyard slipway but were removed in 2021.

-The steel barges are largely intact.
-The deck still have bollards, hold coaming and tow points fitted and the holds are lined with timber dunnage on the floor and battens on the sides.
-These vessels are similar in style to the barge Laira Bridge 1.
+The steel barges were largely intact; the decks still had bollards, hold coaming and tow points fitted and the holds were lined with timber dunnage on the floor and battens on the sides.
+These vessels were similar in style to the barge Laira Bridge 1.

 Photographs courtesy of Giles Richardson.

-The barges are in Boston's yard at Bayly's Wharf in Oreston.
+The barges were in Boston's yard at Bayly's Wharf in Oreston but have now been removed.

 The barges are on private land so are not accessible to the public.